JC Travels: Exploring Edinburgh!

 We started the day by heading straight to the castle!
 I love history and I don’t think I could have done a whole trip without going in.
 The line to buy tickets though was huge so I just stood to the side and bought them online on my phone – something to keep in mind!
 We also got audio guides so we could get a bit more context of the castle.

 It has a stunning view over the city and as it is surrounded by sheer cliffs, makes an ideal location for a castle.
-It has been there since the city itself was founded, slowly expanding and changing.
+The castle is my dream wedding venue but there so many other places in the city that have that dreamy feel to them.
+Just search small wedding venues Edinburgh to see what I mean!
+Anyway, the castle has been there since the city itself was founded, slowly expanding and changing.
 The most interesting bits were definitely the prison and the barracks, telling tales of prisoners of war all brought there throughout the years.
 It was good to hear more about Mary, Queen of Scots as well.
 The Crown Jewels were also there but as they are in such a tiny room, we had a quick glance and then moved on – it was interesting to see the stone of Scone on which Scottish monarchs are always anointed on.

 We spent a couple of hours here wandering about – I did enjoy it but it is quite expensive, obviously for all that upkeep!
 After, we headed out onto the royal mile – a stretch of road running from the castle at one end to Holyrood Palace at the other.
 We did consider going in the palace but after the price of the castle, we didn’t want another expensive attraction!
 Instead, we turned at the palace and went to the Scottish Parliament instead.